Sundin/flux-test/README.md

         --interval=5m \
         --export > ./clusters/my-cluster/podinfo-kustomization.yaml

-Push to apply these changes:

-    git push
+Commit and push the changes.

 Watch Flux sync the application (this process is technically known as _[reconciliation](https://toolkit.fluxcd.io/core-concepts/#reconciliation)_):